 Whilst the album opens well, things fall off a little in the middle - with a couple of tracks lingering dangerously to mediocrity.
 "Help me out" sounds like "Anata no soba de", almost too much like it.
 It's a nice song, but it does feel recycled and throwaway.
 Crystal brings a sexy slow jam to the table in the form of "Itoshiihito" and let me tell you this: love can get made to this song, it's that smooth and sexy.
 Those who dug "Telepathy" from Call me miss... will definitely fall for this song.
 There are bitches in America who wish they could get songs as hot as this and sound as good as Crystal does.
 "Kaerimichi" is the albums' big ballad and it's really nice.
 It showcases that Crystal can hold a big ballad, although she has nothing to prove after the stand out "Kitto eien ni" from All yours.
 The music is beautiful, as is Crystal's voice.
 A film studio, game development studio or TV broadcast company need to snap this up as a theme song, because it really is moving and does a stellar job of evoking a mood.
 Crystal falls off with "Toki no kakera".
 The song is some out dated sounding bullshit and does Crystal no favours.
 I'd expect a song like this from a Johnny's or BoA, but not Crystal.
 She should've left this song on the laptop of whoever produced it.
 This song would've been okay on Shining, but on this album it feels all kinds of wrong.

-Just when it seems the alum has nothing brand new to bring the table other than "Namida no saki ni", things pick up towards the end and the bangers start to roll out.
+Just when it seems the album has nothing new to bring the table other than "Namida no saki ni", things pick up towards the end and the bangers start to roll out.
 "Time goes by" is your typical feel good song with its guitars and harpsichords.
 You can't help but smile as you listen to this song as it's so happy-go-lucky and Crystal sounds so sweet on it.
 Definitely to bump in the car.
-"I can't wait" is absolute fire!
-Funky to the eyeballs with its reggae inspired bounce and ♪ Way-oh!
+"I can't wait" is absolute fire, Funky to the eyeballs with its reggae inspired bounce and ♪ Way-oh!
 Way-oh! ♪ chants.
 Just when I thought Jimmy Jam & Terry Lewis had become a couple of washed up producers, they lace Crystal with this hot ass song.
 It's frenetic beat is very reminiscent of Janet Jackson's "Doesn't really matter", only 10 times hotter.
 Crystal's vocals are so on point it's ridiculous.
 Her ♪ Hey ♪'s which switch channels from left to right throughout the song are a great touch and her ad-libs at the end just seal the deal.
 Lead single from the mini album of the same name "Shining" also makes an appearance on this album.
 It's a nice song, but nothing special and something new in it's place would've been better.
 I would've taken B-sides "Girl move on" and "Suki" over it.

 Crystal goes all electro pop with the Bloodshy & Avant produced "It's a crime" and the song is killer!
 (Pun fully intended).
 The song sports the same electro, digitised bounce that the production duo have been dishing out to many ladies as of late.
 The difference being that Crystal can actually sing and she still sounds like herself and not Microsoft Sam as Britney did om Bloodshy & Avant's productions on Blackout.
 "It's a crime" stands out because it has Crystal working a completely new sound that she has never done before - and because of it the song feels like a breath of fresh air, even though other artists have done the whole euro-pop, auto tuned laced vocals before.
 My only criticism to the song is that Crystal's vocals takes a back seat to the over-production and intricate mixing which is a shame.
 Allowing her to have ad-libbed, done some vocal runs and do the harmonies herself instead of pitching her vocals to various keys would've had Crystal own the song more.
 But it's still an cracker of a song that you'll find yourself playing over and over because it's just fine tuned into being a near perfect song.
 It gets major brownie points for shifting Crystal's style in a completely new direction.
 If Crystal was ever to make an attempt to break into the west, this song would make a good emissary.
 "History" is a surprise end to the album because it's not what you'd expect Crystal to cap off the album with.
 "History" sounds similar, yet like a polar opposite to album opener "Namida no saki ni".
 It has the same bubblegum pop sound with rock undertones, but is darker in mood and slower in pace.
 The production is insane and ranks as one of my album faves because I never expected Crystal to drop a track like this.
 The whole vibe of this song is just great.